 Lavender Waxbill (Estrilda caerulescens ➛ Glaucestrilda caerulescens)*

-Sparrow is an African species with a presence in Hawaii.
-It’s on the AOS Checklist but not the AbA Checklist.
+This is an African species with a presence in Hawaii.
+It’s on the AOS Checklist but not the ABA Checklist.

 English name modification for Helopsaltes ochotensis